-Sheltering in place has changed our daily routines.
+Daily routines have changed since March 2020.
 Your commute, for instance, is probably a great deal shorter.
 (Maybe there is heavy traffic between your kitchen and your office.
 We don't judge.)

 If you used to spend your mass transit mornings listening to a podcast or two, there's no need to let the habit slip.
 In fact, we've got some solid recommendations for San Francisco ear candy that can tide you over until you can come visit us again.

 Check out any of these podcasts to hear from some of the most interesting voices in San Francisco and the Bay Area.

 Bay Curious is all about the unexplored San Francisco Bay Area.
 Each week, host Olivia Allen-Price uncovers a new mystery about our quirky, delightful region.
 It's the perfect way to explore the Bay Area from the comfort of your couch.
 Start with this episode about Dutch Crunch bread, a staple of Bay Area sandwich shops.

 KQED's The California Report Magazine dives deeper into what's happening here in the Golden State to introduce you to the people, organizations, and traditions that make it unique.